OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

  |image103|

-.. note:: Please note, if you do not place an assignment in a lesson, published assignments can still be viewed by students within their Assignments tab.
+.. note:: Please note, if you do not place an assignment in a lesson, published assignments can still be viewed by learners within their Assignments tab.

 Edit or Delete an Assignment
 ==============================